CUBRID/cubrid-manual/en/admin/config.rst

 **compat_numeric_division_scale**

     **compat_numeric_division_scale** is a parameter to configure the scale to be displayed in the result (quotient) of a division operation.
 If the parameter is set to no, the scale of the quotient is 9 if it is set to yes, the scale is determined by that of the operand.
 The default value is **no**.

+**cte_max_recursions**

+    **cte_max_recursions** is a parameter to limit the maximum number of iterations when executing the recursive part of the CTE (Common Table Expressions) statement.
+This avoids infinite loop and potential issues produced by the size of temporary lists.

 **default_week_format**